How to Use Brain Science to Reduce Anxiety, Manage Stress & Make Healthier Choices

 Activity: In place of less healthy options, seek a dopamine “hit” in the form of a quick walk around the block, practicing light yoga or stretching, turning on upbeat music, or stepping outside to take a deep breath in the sun.
 If you’re like me, you might even embrace being the office weirdo who keeps stretch bands and a ball chair at your desk to use as needed!

-I love that understanding this science not only helps us recognize it’s natural and normal to feel anxious, but it also provides valuable insight into practical ways we can help ourselves feel better!
+I love that understanding this science not only helps us recognize it’s natural and normal to feel anxious, but it also provides valuable insight into practical ways to feel our best!
 Finally, because this strategy involves adding small bursts of physical activity into our day, this Physiologist considers it a “Biggest Bang for Your Buck” high-performance living strategy worth giving a try!

 Don't miss out!
-Enjoy all of our wellness content by subscribing to the blog below!
+Enjoy all of Louise's wellness content & email tips by subscribing to the blog below!